tjfulle/matmodlab/_sources/factory.txt

    :type model: str
    :param parameters: model parameters.
 For Abaqus umat models and matmodlab user models, parameters is a ndarray of model constants (specified in the order expected by the model).
 For other model types, parameters is a dictionary of name:value pairs.
    :type parameters: dict or ndarray
-   :param depvar: Number of state dependent variables*.
-   :type depvar: int or None
-   :param constants: Number of parameters*.
-   :type constants: int or None
-   :param source_files: List of model source files*.
-Each file name given in source_files must exist.
-If the optional source_directory is given, source files are looked for in it.
-   :type source_files: list or None
-   :param source_directory: Directory containing source files*.  source_directory is optional, but allows giving source_files as a list of file names only - not fully qualified paths.
-   :type source_directory: str or None
    :param initial_temp: Initial temperature.
 The initial temperature, if given, must be consistent with that of the simulation driver.
 Defaults to 298K if not specified.
    :type initial_temp: float or None
+   :param logger: An instance of a Logger
+   :type logger: instance or None
    :param expansion: An instance of an Expansion model.
    :type expansion: instance or None
    :param trs: An instance of a time-temperature shift (TRS) model
    :type trs: instance or None
    :param viscoelastic: An instance of a Viscoelastic model.
    :type viscoelastic: instance or None
-   :param logger: An instance of a Logger
-   :type logger: instance or None
    :param rebuild: Rebuild the material, or not.
    :type rebuild: bool
+   :param source_files: List of model source files*.
+Each file name given in source_files must exist.
+If the optional source_directory is given, source files are looked for in it.
+   :type source_files: list or None
+   :param source_directory: Directory containing source files*.  source_directory is optional, but allows giving source_files as a list of file names only - not fully qualified paths.
+   :type source_directory: str or None
+   :param depvar: Number of state dependent variables*.
+   :type depvar: int or None
+   :param param_names: List of model parameter names*.
+If specified, parameters are given as dict and not ndarray.
+   :type param_names: list or None
+   :param switch: Model switch.
+Two tuple given as (original material, new material).
+   :type switch: tuple or None
    :rtype: MaterialModel instance

 The Driver Factory Method